JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/05_String_Concationation_and_interploation.md

 }
 ```

-So.. did it work 😶‍🌫️? nope, dart thinks `name` is a string, how can we tell it that's a variable?
+So...
+Did it work? nope, Dart thinks `name` is a string.
+How can we tell it that's it's a variable?

 There are two ways: